ljmatan/obfuscator/README.md

 ## Best practices / recommendations

 - **Test the obfuscated build**: run `dart analyze` and `flutter test` / `dart test` on the obfuscated output before sharing to ensure no runtime breakages.
-- **Use deterministic seeds** for reproducible mapping across builds when needed.
 - **Annotate stable APIs** that must not be renamed (e.g., platform channel method names, reflection entries).
 - **Limit the scope**: for very large projects, consider obfuscating only selected libraries to reduce risk.
 - **Inspect mapping files** and retain them securely (they can be used to reverse-mapping in trusted contexts).